How can you ride well when you do not have a perfect body?May 16, 2021

 Most of the information about riding assumes that you have a standard body shape and no previous injuries or disabilities.
 Of course, the reality is usually the opposite.

-Everyone has a variety of issues with their body (even those that at first glance appear to have a 'perfect' body).
+Everyone has various issues with their body (even those that, at first glance, appear to have a 'perfect' body).

-Not all of these issues are necessarily a problem, but being aware of your body, its strong points, and its weak points, will help you to be a better rider.
+Not all of these issues are necessarily a problem, but being aware of your body, its strong and weak points, will help you be a better rider.

-- Some people have good ‘fine motor skills’ (the ability to make small controlled movements with their hands for example) and some people do not.
+- Some people have good fine motor skills (the ability to make small controlled movements with their hands, for example), and others do not.

-- Some people are very flexible some are definitely not.
+- Some people are very flexible.
+Some are not.

 - Some people have short, strong muscles, some long, looser muscles.